guzus/memo-boost-spec/README.md

 - memo summarization, visualization, brainstorm-assisting tool using AI

-- paying crypto to subscribe other's memos
+- paying crypto to subscribe to other's memos

 - exporting data in csv form